 While the Ink Business Preferred is Chase’s premium business credit card, there’s also the Ink Business Unlimited® Credit Card (review) and Ink Business Cash® Credit Card (review).
 These two cards are excellent complements, and it can make sense to have all three (I have all three, for example).

-The other two cards offer sign-up bonuses of up to 75K points, have no annual fee, and offer excellent bonus categories:
+The other two cards offer welcome bonuses of 90,000 points after spending $6,000 within 3 months, have no annual fee, and offer excellent bonus categories: